Solar Control Architectural Window Film

 that enters your home contributes up to 40% of the deterioration of your soft furnishings.
 The other contributing factors are heat, wear, age and internal lighting.

-With thousands of architectural solar control window films available, it is a mine field for the consumer.
-With that in mind you can fairly well break all those window films it to three categories, reflective, non-reflective and neutral or as we prefer to call them (after great designs in architecture) Ionic, Doric and Corinthian.
+With thousands of architectural solar control window films available, it is a minefield for the consumer.
+With that in mind, you can fairly divide residential window tinting films into three categories- reflective, non-reflective and neutral or as we prefer to call them (after great designs in architecture) Ionic, Doric and Corinthian.

-Protection from harmful UV rays is another benefit of window film, good news for those concerned about sun exposure and melanomas.
+If you’re concerned about sun exposure and melanomas, then you’ll be happy to know that window tinting protects from harmful UV rays.
+Tinting will protect your family from UV rays and keep expensive furniture well-protected.
 Single pane window glass blocks less than 25% of UV rays that damage the skin and fade furniture, carpets and curtains; while modern films can block as much as 99% of UV rays.

 Fabrics, furnishings, artwork and floor coverings can be damaged and fade simply by allowing daylight to pass through an untreated window.
-By blocking more than 99% of all UV rays, Solar Cotrol Window films will help preserve the color of your fabrics, furnishings and floor coverings and help protect fine antiques, woods and works of art from discoloration and fading.
+By blocking more than 99% of all UV rays, Solar Control Window films will help preserve the colour of your fabrics, furnishings and floor coverings and help protect fine antiques, woods and works of art from discolouration and fading.